Cacahouetes/Optimal-Survival/README.md

+Certainly!
+Here's a revised version of your modpack description, inspired by your changelog and the additional details you've provided:

+---

 # 🚀 Optimal Survival Modpack
-# 🌟 New Update: Version 2.0.0!
+# 🌟 New Update: Version 3.0!

 <p align="center">
   <img src="https://i.imgur.com/Cbs9ixz.png" alt="Optimal Survival Banner">
 </p>

-Welcome to the world of **Optimal Survival**, where Minecraft reaches its peak performance and gameplay experience.
-This modpack is designed to enhance your journey in the Minecraft universe by providing improved FPS, quality of life enhancements, and a touch of creativity that takes your adventure to the next level.
+Welcome to **Optimal Survival**, the ultimate Minecraft modpack that prioritizes performance, quality of life enhancements, and technological advancements.
+In this latest version, I've completely overhauled the modpack to deliver an even smoother and more immersive Minecraft experience, with a focus on maximizing FPS and refining gameplay.

 ## Features

-- **Enhanced Performance**: Enjoy smoother gameplay and improved frame rates thanks to cutting-edge performance mods like Sodium and Lithium.
+- **Enhanced Performance**: Enjoy twice the FPS compared to previous versions, thanks to the removal of heavy visual mods and the addition of cutting-edge performance enhancements.
+Say goodbye to lag and hello to seamless gameplay.

-- **Quality of Life Upgrades**: Experience a more convenient and enjoyable gameplay with features like organized inventories, and various enhancements that make your journey hassle-free.
+- **Quality of Life Upgrades**: Explore a more streamlined and convenient Minecraft world with a range of mods designed to make your journey hassle-free.
+From organized inventories to easy world hosting with **E4MC**, everything is optimized for your comfort.

-- **Visual Excellence**: Immerse yourself in the stunning world of Minecraft with improved visuals and shader support.
-Discover the beauty of your surroundings like never before.
+- **Technological Integration**: Dive into advanced tech mods like **CalcMod** and **Carpet** that add depth and complexity to your Minecraft adventures.
+Whether you're automating processes or experimenting with new mechanics, this modpack has you covered.

+- **Customizable Visuals**: While the focus has shifted away from heavy visuals, you can still enjoy enhanced graphics with mods like **Blur+** and **Motion Blur**.
+Customize your experience by adjusting blur effects directly in-game.

-- **Open Development**: My modpack is open-source, with the community's input at its heart.
+- **Open Development**: This modpack is open-source and driven by community input.
+Your feedback and contributions are crucial to its ongoing development.

-## What's New in Version 2.0.0
+## What's New in Version 3.0

-- 🔄 **Major Update**: Optimal Survival has undergone a massive transformation with the release of version 2.0.0!
+- 🔄 **Complete Revamp**: This version introduces a significant transformation of the modpack, prioritizing performance and quality of life over flashy visuals.
+With fewer mods but better optimization, your gameplay will be smoother than ever.

-- 🌐 **Key Additions**: Introducing new mods such as [CalcMod](https://modrinth.com/mod/calcmod), [Cosmetica](https://modrinth.com/mod/cosmetica), [Paginated Advancements & Custom Frames](https://modrinth.com/mod/paginatedadvancements), and more!
+- 🌐 **Key Removals**: To enhance performance, mods such as **Essentiel**, **Visuality**, **Enchantment Descriptions**, **Resourcify**, **Sound Physics Remastered**, and **Cosmetica** have been removed.

-- 🚀 **Total Overhaul**: The modpack has been completely revamped to elevate the overall quality of life for players.

-- ⚙️ **Fabric Integration**: Optimal Survival has transitioned to [Fabric](https://fabricmc.net/) for more efficient mod management and better compatibility.

-- 🌈 **New Default Configuration**: Thanks to the [Your Options Shall Be Respected (YOSBR)](https://modrinth.com/mod/yosbr) mod, enjoy a fresh and optimized default setup.
+- ➕ **New Additions**: I've added essential mods like **E4MC** for world hosting, **Screenshot to Clipboard** for easy sharing, **Entity Sound Features** for immersive audio, **No Resource Pack Warnings** for a cleaner experience, and more.

+- 🎨 **Visual Customization**: Added **Blur+** and **Motion Blur** for those who enjoy subtle visual enhancements.
+You can easily toggle or adjust these effects to suit your preferences.

 ## Installation

 To install Optimal Survival, follow these steps:

-1. 🚀 Visit the [Modrinth Page](https://modrinth.com/modpack/optimal-survival) or the Optimal Survival.
+1. 🚀 Visit the [Modrinth Page](https://modrinth.com/modpack/ypVlq7MG) or the [GitHub page](https://github.com/Cacahouetes/Optimal-Survival).
 2. ⬇️ Download the modpack.
-3. 🎮 Launch Minecraft and start your enhanced adventure!
+3. 🎮 Launch Minecraft and dive into your optimized adventure!
-4. 💻 If you're unsure how to install or play, check out the [Modrinth Play Documentation](https://docs.modrinth.com/modpacks/play) for detailed instructions.
+4. 💻 For detailed installation instructions, refer to the [Modrinth Play Documentation](https://docs.modrinth.com/modpacks/play).

-If you prefer, you can also explore and access specific versions on [GitHub Releases for Optimal Survival](https://github.com/Cacahouetes/Optimal-Survival/releases).
+You can also access specific versions and mod lists on the [GitHub Releases for Optimal Survival](https://github.com/Cacahouetes/Optimal-Survival/releases).

 ## Contributing

 I welcome contributions and suggestions from the community.
-Feel free to create issues for bugs, feature requests, or general discussions.
-If you'd like to contribute code, please fork the repository, make your changes, and submit a pull request.
+If you encounter bugs, have feature requests, or simply want to discuss the modpack, feel free to reach out.
+To contribute code, fork the repository, make your changes, and submit a pull request.

 **[Contribute Code](https://github.com/Cacahouetes/Optimal-Survival/pulls) | [Report Issues](https://github.com/Cacahouetes/Optimal-Survival/issues) | [General Discussions](https://github.com/Cacahouetes/Optimal-Survival/discussions/1)**